AllRound Tree Services warns against the myrtle rust fungus

 Above all, do not do anything to risk spreading this highly mobile disease.

 If you suspect a tree on your property is infected, do not move it.
-Contact AllRound Tree Services immediately for advice about the appropriateness of fungicide and/or safe removal and disposal of infected plants.
+Instead, you should Contact AllRound Tree Services immediately.
+We will then advise you about the appropriateness of fungicide and/or safe removal and disposal of infected plants.

-Do not be tempted to use infected plants as mulch, as this spreads the infected plant material and may spread the myrtle rust fungus.
+Do not be tempted to use infected plants as mulch.
+This is because it spreads the infected plant material – and may spread the myrtle rust fungus.

 Talk to your neighbours, family and friends about myrtle rust.
 Spread the word not the disease.

-Report your find to Biosecurity Queensland on 13 25 23, and contact AllRound Tree Services for all your treating, removal and disposal needs for myrtle rust infected trees.
+Report your find to Biosecurity Queensland on 13 25 23.
+And be sure to contact AllRound Tree Services for all your treating, removal and disposal needs for myrtle rust infected trees.